BBC Two "Two" ident: Components of the look

 The promotional style used with the look varied throughout the time.
 Promotions themselves featured no unifying look and changed with seasons.
 The only key factor was that the "TWO" logo would appear in some form at the end, but this was not always guaranteed.
 At this time, programme slides were still being used frequently in continuity on both channels.
 At the beginning of this period, the technology was not yet in place for electronic captions, meaning that the original caption design needed to work on optical slides: it therefore needed to be a simple design.
 The original design involved a black strip across the bottom of the screen which included the "TWO" on the left and the programme title on the right.
 Following the acquisition of Quantel Paintbox however, the slides were now electronically generated allowing the "TWO" to appear not only 3D but on a white background.
 The new design featured the bottom half of the screen in white with 3D logo and name, with the white background fading upwards into the picture, in a similar design to the previous version.
 This was later modified to a single white gradiented strip, the width of the "TWO" logo on the left hand side with the programme name overlaid the picture, which now occupies the whole of the screen.
 For cross promotional captions, BBC1 used a white caption, with the picture inside a box in the centre of the caption, with "TWO" logo and name located above the box.
 This style was not used on the main channel.
-This was created using old CG.
-But in 2010, The ident was recreated using 3D software.